vpinball/libdmdutil/README.md

 Brightness = -1
 # Set to 1 to permantenly store the overwritten settings above in ZeDMD internally.
 SaveSettings = 0

+[ZeDMD-WiFi]
+# Set to 1 if ZeDMD-WiFi is available.
+Enabled = 0
+# Enter your ZeDMD WiFi IP address here
+WiFiAddr =
+# Set the ZeDMD WiFi Port number, you can leave this empty and it will default to 3333
+WiFiPort = 3333

 [Pixelcade]
 # Set to 1 if Pixelcade is attached